 The West Pasco Judicial Assignments for Criminal Court Sections in New Port Richey, FL, include:

-- Judge Anne Wansboro in Section 15 presides over misdemeanors, DUI, criminal traffic, violations of probation and orders to show cause relative to cases heard under this jurisdiction while presiding.
+- Judge Anne Wansboro in Section 15 presides over misdemeanors, DUI, criminal traffic, violations of probation and orders to show cause relative to cases heard under this jurisdiction while presiding; and

 - Judge Debra Roberts in Section 17 presides over misdemeanors, DUI, criminal traffic, violations of probation and orders to show cause relative to cases heard under this jurisdiction while presiding.

-We created this website to provide very general information about very specific criminal offenses under Florida law.
-This website also explains many of the possible defenses that can be used to fight these types of charges prosecuted in Pasco County, FL.
+We created this website to provide general information about specific criminal offenses under Florida law.
+This website also explains many possible defenses that can be used to fight these types of charges prosecuted in Pasco County, FL.

 - Reckless driving;